SciTools/iris/docs/src/whatsnew/latest.rst

 ===========

 #. `@bjlittle`_, `@pp-mo`_, `@trexfeathers`_ and `@stephenworsley`_ added
-   support for unstructured meshes, as described by `UGRID`_.
+   support for unstructured meshes, as described by `CF-UGRID`_.
 This involved adding a data model (:pull:`3968`, :pull:`4014`, :pull:`4027`, :pull:`4036`, :pull:`4053`, :pull:`4439`) and API (:pull:`4063`, :pull:`4064`), and
    supporting representation (:pull:`4033`, :pull:`4054`) of data on meshes.